gf13579/gf13579.github.io/content/posts/soar-app-development-with-git/index.md

 ## Summary

-In this article we created a SOAR app within the UI then switched to further the develop it in VS Code and manage the codebase in git.
+In this article we created a SOAR app within the UI then switched to further the develop it in VS Code and manage the codebase in Git.
 Future posts may cover remote debugging and CI/CD.

 Check out Splunk's [documentation](https://docs.splunk.com/Documentation/SOAR/current/DevelopApps/Overview), which covers much of what's required to make an app useful, including a full API reference and functional tutorial to develop a connector for ipinfo.io from scratch.